High red blood cell count | Beacon Health System High red blood cell count | Beacon Health System

 When to see a doctor

-A high red blood cell count is most often found when a health care provider is doing tests to find the cause of symptoms or check for changes in certain illnesses.
-Your provider can talk to you about what test results mean.
+Most often, healthcare professionals find high red blood cell counts when they test for other things.
+The tests might be to find the cause of symptoms or check for changes in some illnesses.
+Ask your healthcare professional to talk with you about what your test results mean.